evershade/terraform-config-template-files/README.md

 ### Grouping Keys with Prefixes

-This module provides a feature to group keys based on their prefixes.
-This is particularly useful when you have a large number of keys and you want to categorize them for better organization and easier access.
+This feature groups keys based on their prefixes.
+This allows for logical separation and structured access to related configuration settings.

+Prefix grouping is particularly useful when you have a large number of keys and you want to categorize them for better organization and easier access.

 The input for this feature is a list of prefixes that you want to use for grouping.
 This is provided through the [`group_key_prefixes`](./variables.tf) variable in your Terraform configuration file.